 Suffocation Or Crushing

 Watch where you’re walking or sitting, as your cockatiel might sneak onto your seat.
-Don’t sleep with your cockatiel to avoid crushing your bird.
+Don’t sleep with your cockatiel to avoid crushing it.
 Make sure there are no small areas where the bird can get stuck behind.

 The kitchen contains countless hazards to birds, such as: